National Geographic Partners: NG Media

-NG Media was formed in February 2018 reorganization bring together as a one newsroom for content on all platform.
+NG Media was formed in February 2018 reorganization bring together as a one newsroom for content on all platforms.
 National Geographic Editor-in-chief was name editor director of NG Media with David Miller, general manager of ditigal, became general manager of NG Media overseeing subscriptions and membership plus NG Creative, Maps and Photography units.

 Disney transferred NG Media into Disney Publishing Worldwide by August 2019.
 NG Media also discontinued Traveler magazine's US edition.